Set storage

 • You can see the storage name in Connection information in the storage details.

-1. Connect to the Linux server.
+1. Access the Linux server.

 2. Enter the su - command and enter the password one more time.